refact0r/deadline-balancing/README.md

 Testing sheet.
 Gets imported into dev branch when updated.

+### /changes

+Folder containing all change sheets.
+These are used to balance groups of attachments to then be ported into `balancing.csv`.

+### /changelogs

+Folder containing all generated changelog markdown files.

+### /archive

+Folder containing all balancing sheets from previous versions.
+These are used to generate changelogs.

 ### port.py

 Script to port changes from a change sheet into `balancing.csv` or `testing.csv`.
 Usage: